What is trans-nerolidol?

 You’ll find it in things like jasmine and tea tree oil, and in certain cannabis strains where it really helps shape the plant’s overall character.

-What I’ve come to realise is that terpenes like trans-nerolidol do more than just influence aroma.
-The more we learn about where it comes from and how it interacts with other compounds, the more possibilities we see in terms of formulation and cultivation.
+What I’ve come to understand is that terpenes such as trans-nerolidol go beyond simply shaping aroma.
+As we learn more about its origins and how it interacts with other compounds, new possibilities continue to emerge in both formulation and cultivation.

-Whether it’s refining extraction methods or selecting specific traits during breeding, understanding this terpene gives us another layer of insight into how to work with the plant in a more thoughtful, purpose-driven way.
+From refining extraction methods to selecting traits through breeding, gaining a clearer understanding of this terpene provides another layer of insight into working with the plant in a more purposeful and considered way.

 Don’t miss out—save up to 30% when you purchase CBD oil today